MonaQuimbamba/myStandOut/content/posts/fragility.md

 ### Scene 2: The Discovery

-_Mona pulls up the syslog entries on the main screen, the text reflecting off her glasses._
+_Mona pulls up the root/var/log/syslog entries on the main screen, the text reflecting off her glasses._

 **Mona**:
 "Look at this.
 The system was originally in Pacific time..."